 I can see them piled into a dough bowl for an amazing centerpiece or even wired into a wreath or garland and draped over a fireplace mantel or front door.

-I hope you have enjoyed this “how to bleach pinecones” tutorial.
+I hope you have enjoyed seeing “an easy way to bleach pinecones” tutorial.
 Please share if you try this.
 I love hearing from you!

 blessings and happy decorating,